HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/inline_editing/index.md

 ## Inline editing

 Inline editing enables users with edit access to work with a content item.
 They can create, read, edit, approve, reject, and delete content.
-Unlike in-place editing where users can edit individual content properties and elements, inline editing allows users to edit content forms that contain page properties and elements not readily available on the user interface.
+Unlike in-place editing where users can edit individual content properties and elements, inline editing allows users to edit content forms that contain page properties and elements not readily available on the editable page.
 Inline editing uses a content form shown in the following example.

 ![Inline editing sample](../../../images/woodburn_inline_editing.png)